 Education: Of our current clients, 90% are male.
 The age of the average client is 39, eight years older than the average client when surveyed in February 2016.
 Fully one-third received some form of post-secondary schooling, but half of those did not complete their studies at that level.
 Indeed, nearly 90% of clients describe themselves as “dropouts” at some time or another.
 When asked to rate on a ten-point scale their odds of future success if they returned to school after completing their program at Vitanova, the average score was 6.8.
-This suggests that, perhaps given their age, they have a diminished faith in the benefits of further education.

 Employment: The average ages at which clients began part-time and full-time work were 14 and 17, respectively.
 On average, the highest annual salary ever earned by clients was $78,000.
 Yet, 70% of all clients were unemployed for an average of more than four years (51 months) prior to coming to Vitanova, though less than a quarter collected Employment Insurance (and those who did, did so for just under eight months).
 Three-quarters identified lack of work as one of the reasons they sought help at Vitanova.
 When asked to rate their odds of future employment success after attending at Vitanova, the average score was 8.1.